 Walking the talk is so important in customer service.
 Do we not owe it to ourselves and to each other to own the words that we communicate to potential customers, colleagues, and loved ones?

 I recently gave a speech on “owning the conversation.”
 I asked members in my audience how many were in customer service roles.
 Only a handful of people raised their hands.
 I asked again with more intent.
-It was then when they became aware that we are all in a customer service role at one point or another during our time with interacting with others.
+It was then when they became aware that we are all in a customer service role at one point or another while interacting with others.

-Customer service is all around us, whether it is in professional or in our personal lives.
-We as human beings serve one another in some type of capacity and it’s clear that the quality of customer service has slowly decreased over the years.
-It is not how to take care of the customer, it is about how much money business (or we) can make in the shortest time.
+Customer service is all around us, whether it is in our professional or in our personal lives.
+We all as human beings serve one another in some type of capacity.
+What is clear is that the quality of customer service has slowly decreased over the years.
+It seems that now it is not how to take care of the customer; it is about how much money business (or we) can make in the shortest time.

 I was working with a student recently on speaking to customers.
-I was “the customer” and I felt that this student was saying anything that came to her mind or state something that would please me as a customer.
-Why, because her words were empty.
+I was “the customer” and I felt that the student was just saying anything that came to her mind or was stating something that would please me as a customer.
+Why?
+Because her words were empty.
 She talked fast and in short sentences.
 There wasn’t any intent or focus in her message to me.
-Was I being too critical?
 In my conversation with the student, I asked her to “own the conversation” by talking with conviction, intent and meaning.

-Talking with people is a huge task not only in business but also in our personal lives.
-Take the personal responsibility for what we state to another individual.
-Communication skills are crucial in any type of environment whether it is business or personal.
+Talking with conviction can be challenging not only in business but also in our personal lives.
+We need to take personal responsibility for what we say to each other.
 I can admit, there are times when I have not “owned the conversation” and have regretted it.
-Those are the teaching/learning moments that I came to terms and decided that I was not going to do that again.
+Those are the teaching/learning moments that I came to terms with and decided that I was not going to do it again.

-It seems that in today’s world, it revolves around who is to blame for the mess that we are in.
-It is someone else’s fault.
+It seems that in today’s world, everything revolves around who is to blame for the mess that we are in.
+It’s always someone else’s fault.
 This is where the attack word “you” comes into play.
-Once defensiveness comes into the conversation, the words just fly out of our mouths without realizing what we had said until after we had said it.
+Once defensiveness comes into the conversation, the words just fly out of our mouths without realizing what we have said until after we have said it.
 By then, it is usually too late to salvage anything and it damages the relationship.
 By taking responsibility or “owning” the words that we communicate, we would make our relationships better.
-It would be less of the “you” attack words.
-It would be the less “I don’t know” or “I don’t care” or I’m sorry” phrases.
+There would be less of the “you” attack words.
+Less “I don’t know” or “I don’t care” or I’m sorry” phrases.

-As individuals, if we own the conversations, the “you” attack word would diminish.
-Taking ownership of the words spoken, brings about a richness of not only the words but also in the relationships that we are in on a daily basis.
-It would eliminate the meaningless words (or relationships) into better, more cohesive conversations.
+As individuals, if we own the conversation, the “you” attack word would diminish.
+Taking ownership of the words spoken brings about a richness of not only the words but also in the relationships that we are in.
+It would eliminate the meaningless words into better, more cohesive conversations.

 How to Own the Customer Service Conversation

-Owning the conversation is a simple process of “system checks” that can occur before, during or after the conversation.
-First, we can prepare mentally to make sure that our tone of voice, possible questions or responses, spatial cues and non-verbal gestures are what we want them to be when we do communicate.
-Second, right there in the moment when we are in a conversation with someone.
-Pause and think about what you want to state and how to state it.
-Thirdly, reflection of the conversation we had with someone.
-Could I have said it differently?
-Could I convey the same message in a different manner?
+Owning the conversation is a process of “system checks” that can occur before, during or after the conversation.
+First, you can prepare mentally to make sure that your tone of voice, possible questions or responses, spatial cues and non-verbal gestures are what you want them to be.
+Second, right there in the moment when you are in a conversation with someone, pause and think about what you want to state and how to state it.
+Thirdly, reflect on the conversation you’ve had.
+Could you have said it differently?
+Could you have conveyed the same message in a different manner?